antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Moniker-Link.md

 ### This my analysis on how a bypass in Microsoft Outlook's "Protected View" allows attackers to force NTLM authentication to a remote server.

 During this lab I learned how a single character (an exclamation point) turns a simple link into an automated **"ID thief"**.
 By exploiting a bypass that tricks Outlook's usual security checks through an exclamation point embedded in an email link **"!"**.
 I managed to bypass **"protected view"** completely.
-This let me force a user's computer to hand over its NTLM hashes without the user ever knowing.
+This allowed me to force a user's computer to hand over its NTLM hashes without the user ever knowing.
 Doing this myself and seeing the hash pop up instantly made me realise why it was rated as a **9.8 Critical Vulnerability**.

 ### So what actually is a Moniker?

-As microsoft states: **"A moniker in COM is not only a way to identify an object—a moniker is also implemented as an object.
+As Microsoft states: **"A moniker in COM is not only a way to identify an object—a moniker is also implemented as an object.
 This object provides services allowing a component to obtain a pointer to the object identified by the moniker.
 This process is referred to as binding."**

 > **Note:** **COM** stands for **Component Object Model**.
 It is the language that Microsoft uses to let other software components talk to each other.

 In my own words, a **Moniker** is a **"Smart-Link"**.
-As a normal link just points to a file, a Moniker Link points to that file as well as carrying instructions on how that file should be opened or **"Bound"**.
+While a standard link just points to a file, a Moniker Link identifies that file as well as carrying instructions on how that file should be opened or **"Bound"**.
 Binding is essentially the handshake.
 The computer isn't just looking at the link but actually opens a live connection to that file.
 In relation to this exploit the **"!"** symbol triggers the **"binding process"**.
 This causes Outlook's usual security process to skip completely letting me force a connection with the user and jump to connecting them to my malicious server.